How To Suspend A Process And Resume It Later In Linux

 This is absolutely an easy!
 All you have to do is find the PID (Process ID) and using ps or ps aux command, and then pause it, finally resume it using kill command.

 Let us see an example.
-I am going to download Ubuntu 17.04 netboot image using wget command like below.
+I am going to download Ubuntu 18.04 netboot image using wget command:

-Here, & symbol will move the running task to the background without closing it.
+Here, & symbol will move the running task (i.e wget) to the background without closing it.

 As you see, the PID of wget command is 16143.
-We are going to stop it now.
-To stop this process, run the following command from your Terminal:
+Let us stop this process now.
+To do so, run the following command from your Terminal:

 $ kill -STOP 16143

-Now, run the ps command to verify whether the process has been stopped or not.
+Verify whether the process has been stopped or not using command:

 $ kill -CONT 16143